-- A. Silent auction will be displayed in Building A. The auction will begin on Sunday, July 21at 4 pm and end on Saturday, July 27 at 2 pm - B. A project is eligible for the silent auction if the project received a blue or red ribbon in the project class, the exhibitor completed the requirements of the Static Project Entrepreneurship class, and the exhibitor turned in the completed Static Project Entrepreneurship checklist form. - C. It is the exhibitor's responsibility to transport the project to the silent auction area. - D. Exhibitors must pick up unsold projects during project check out on Sunday, July 28 1-3 pm - E. Exhibitors must pick up buyer information for thank you letters when they pick up their Static Project Entrepreneurship Market Book at project check out. - F. Winning bidders will receive an email from FairEntry after 2 pm on Saturday, July 27.
-It is the buyer's responsibility to pick up their item during project check out on July 28, 1-3 pm, .
+- A. Silent auction will be displayed in Building A. The auction will begin on Sunday, July 20 at 4 pm and end on Saturday, July 26 at 2 pm - B. A project is eligible for the silent auction if the project received a blue or red ribbon in the project class, the exhibitor completed the requirements of the Static Project Entrepreneurship class, and the exhibitor turned in the completed Static Project Entrepreneurship checklist form. - C. It is the exhibitor's responsibility to transport the project to the silent auction area. - Exhibitors must pick up unsold projects during project check out on Sunday, July 27 1-3 pm - E. Exhibitors will receive an email the week following fair with their buyer and add-on information. - F. Winning bidders will receive an email from FairEntry after 2 pm on Saturday, July 26.
+It is the buyer's responsibility to pick up their item during project check out on July 27, 1-3 pm, .
 Food items, floriculture and some horticulture projects will be delivered at a later date.
-The buyer will receive an emailed notice after the sale and is responsible for sales tax on the item. - G. It is the responsibility of the exhibitor to contact the buyer to arrange for the delivery of fresh food, floriculture, and horticulture projects. - Exhibitor will show a copy of the buyer thank you letter(s) in order to receive check.
+The buyer will receive an emailed notice after the sale and is responsible for sales tax on the item. - G. It is the responsibility of the exhibitor to contact the buyer to arrange for the delivery of fresh food, floriculture, and horticulture projects. - H. Exhibitor will show a copy of the buyer thank you letter(s) in order to receive check.
 Information on the availability of the checks will be published in the county newsletter.
-Checks will reflect a 5% commission deduction for promotion and marketing.
+Checks will reflect a 5% commission deduction for promotion and marketing. - 4-H DEPARTMENT 82